ARWL2016/stock-tracker/README.md

 #### To Do
 - add companies page
-- switch off chart legend on small screen sizes
+- switch off chart legend on small screen sizes - chart render on mobile is unreadable

 #### Tech